 Search the library catalog to find books and other resources available in the Mercer University Libraries.
 Don't forget to check the location in the record.
 If the item you need is at another Mercer library, use the "Request" button (top left) to have it delivered to your library.
 For additional information on finding items in the catalog and on the shelves, view this guide.
 Items not available in the University Libraries may be requested via Interlibrary Loan.

-History books that are available for checkout from the Jack Tarver Library can be found on the 3rd floor in these Library of Congress classification numbers, but don't forget that there may be other areas of use for your projects, such as economics, agriculture, etc.
+Some suggested Library of Congress classification numbers follow, but don't forget that there may be other areas of use for your projects, such as economics, agriculture, etc.

 - C Auxiliary Sciences of History (General)

 - CS Genealogy

 - DA Great Britain

 - DAW Central Europe